 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-Deceptive/Scam emails are sent by the thousand, during large scale operations termed "spam campaigns".
-"AOL Winner", "TOYOTA LOTTERY ORGANIZATION", "Google winner" are a few examples of other emails, employing the fake prize scam model.
-However, this mail can wear varied disguised.
-These letters are usually presented as "official", "important", "urgent" and so on.
-They can even abuse the current social climate, e.g. the Coronavirus/COVID-19 pandemic.
-Deceptive emails are also used to proliferate trojans, ransomware and other malware.
-Regardless of what this mail claims or requests, its end-goal is the same - to generate revenue for the scammers / cyber criminals behind it.
+Deceptive/Scam emails are sent by the thousand during large scale operations termed "spam campaigns".
+"AOL Winner", "TOYOTA LOTTERY ORGANIZATION", and "Google winner" are just some examples of many other emails employing the fake prize scam model.
+These emails have various guises and forms.
+These messages are usually presented as "official", "important", "urgent" and so on.
+They can even abuse the current social climate (e.g. the Coronavirus/COVID-19 pandemic).
+Deceptive emails are also used to proliferate Trojans, ransomware and other malware.
+Regardless of what this mail claims or requests, its purpose is the same: to generate revenue for the scammers/cyber criminals behind it.

 How do spam campaigns infect computers?

-It is advised against opening dubious and/or irrelevant emails, especially any attachments or links present in them - as doing so can lead to a high-risk system infection.
-Additionally, only Microsoft Office version released after 2010 should be used.
-They have "Protected View" mode, which prevents macro commands from being executed - when the document is opened.
-It is recommended to always download from official and verified sources.
-Untrustworthy channels, like unofficial and free file-hosting sites, Peer-to-Peer sharing networks and other third party downloaders - can offer deceptive and malicious content for downloading.
-It is just as important to activate and update programs with tools/functions provided by genuine developers.
+You are advised against opening dubious or irrelevant emails, especially those with any attachments or links present in them, as doing so can lead to high-risk system infection.
+Use only Microsoft Office versions released after 2010, since they have "Protected View" mode, which prevents macro commands from being executed when the document is opened.
+You are advised to download from official and verified sources only.
+Untrusted channels such as unofficial and free file-hosting sites, Peer-to-Peer sharing networks and other third party downloaders can offer deceptive and malicious content for download.
+It is also important to activate and update programs with tools/functions provided by genuine developers.
 Illegal activation ("cracking") tools and third party updaters must not be used, as they are often employed to distribute malware.
-To ensure device and user safety, it is paramount to have a reputable anti-virus/anti-spyware installed and kept updated.
-Furthermore, this software is to be used to run regular system scans and to remove detected threats.
-If you've already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+To ensure device and user safety, it is paramount to have reputable anti-virus/anti-spyware installed and kept updated.
+Furthermore, this software must be used to run regular system scans and to remove detected threats.
+If you have already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Attn Lucky Winner Email Scam" email letter:
+Text presented in the "Attn Lucky Winner Email Scam" email message: